samcrang/incubator-devlake/backend/python/pydevlake/README.md

 ### Create a tool model

 Create a `models.py` file.
-Then create a class that modelizes the data your stream is going to collect.
+Then create a class that represents the data your stream is going to collect.

 ```python
 from pydevlake.model import ToolModel